crush-on-anechka/MP_helper/README.md

 ## using
 - go to https://vk.com/adsmarket?act=export_stats, open your dev tools (cmd+option+U), press GET DATA blue button, find most recent 'adsmarket' line in sources tab, click right button and COPY AS CURL
 - go to http://127.0.0.1:8000, paste the copied data into 'put your request as curl here' form and press 'update cookies'.
 You will have to update cookies once a day
 - now you can load your stats.
-This may take some time (±2 minutes)
+This may take some time (±2 minutes).
+This will initially fill up the database, you don't need to do it every time you use the app, only unless you killed the db volume
 - press 'update stats' to obtain active placements.
 Use it whenever you feel like it's time to refresh data
 - now you can place your ads.
 Once you get the selection of groups, copy the url (as you would normally do - via the address bar), paste it into 'put your selection link here' form in the app and press 'analyze'

+## features
+- ##### show pending total
+    see the amount of money blocked for pending ads divided up by days
+- ##### show performance
+    see performance stats for each of the ad creatives for specified time frames

    [FastApi]: <https://fastapi.tiangolo.com/>
    [SQLAlchemy]: <https://www.sqlalchemy.org/>